-One in five Aussie dads experience depression or anxiety after having kids
+One in five Australian dads experience depression or anxiety after having kids

 31 August 2018

 One in five fathers say they have suffered symptoms of depression or anxiety since having children.
 And of these, nearly one in 10 feel they have experienced postnatal depression, according to findings from one of the largest groups of Australian fathers ever surveyed on parenting.

 The findings, part of a new analysis of research of 2600 parents and more than 1000 fathers conducted by the Parenting Research Centre, found levels of depression and anxiety in equal measure – with 18% of dads reporting depression and 19% reporting anxiety since having children.